Although there is no built-in VBA Vlookup function, you can still call the Excel Vlookup function from within your VBA code.

 |1||Employee Name||Hourly Rate|

-The VBA code calls the Worksheet Vlookup function, and uses this to look up the rate of pay for the supplied employee name.
+The VBA code calls the Worksheet Vlookup function, and uses this to look up the rate of pay for a specific employee name.

-In the example below, the supplied employee name is "Benson, Paul" and the supplied range is A1:B8.
+In the example, the specified employee name is "Benson, Paul".
 Therefore, the VBA Vlookup function returns the value $32.50.

 ' Code to look up the rate of pay for a supplied employee name and a supplied range of cells